solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

-Since a Merkle tree is represented as a single hash, any change to a leaf node alters the entire root hash.
+Since a Merkle tree is represented as a single hash, any change to a leaf node alters the root hash.
 This becomes problematic when multiple transactions in the same slot try to update leaf data in the same slot.
 Since transactions are executed serially i.e. one after the other — all but the first will fail since the root hash and proof passed in will have been invalidated by the first